Apotheon - Initial Impressions

 TL;DR (Conclusion)

 I know I was rather rough in my really long "initial" impressions.
 I actually think Apotheon is not a bad game.
 It's well-made and has some distinct positives to the overall package.
-I just happen to disagree with a lot of the design choices the developers made in regards to the combat, platforming, level-design, and story.
+I just happen to disagree with a lot of the design choices the developers made in regard to the combat, platforming, level design, and story.
 I really want to like Apotheon because there's a lot here, but my personal preferences prevent me from doing so.
 I'd still recommend it, overall.
-Just know, you're getting a grindy Metroid-Vania with some deliberately peculiar combat mechanics, a stiff economy and character progression system, amidst an overly epic story about Greek mythology.
+Just know, you're getting a grindy Metroid-Vania with some deliberately peculiar combat mechanics, a stiff economy, and a character progression system, amidst an overly epic story about Greek mythology.
 It looks damn good though.

 Do you agree or disagree?
 Tell me what you think in the comments below or on Facebook!